 Blunt-flowered Rush also has its flowers coming out of the top of its stem.
-It is much rarer and again likes peat and fen land.
+It is rarer than Jointed Rush and likes peat and fen land.

 The creeping rhizomes make great swards of bright green stems, each with one or two leaves.